eastsidehealthcare/master-instructions/docs/SEO-GUIDELINES.md

 ## 3. Meta Descriptions

-- **Length:** 150-160 characters
+- **Length:** 150-160 characters.
+DO NOT EXCEED 160 CHARS.
 - **Rules:**
   - Unique for every page
   - Include primary keyword naturally
-  - Include a call-to-action
+  - Include a call-to-action with a phone number.
   - Accurately describe page content
   - Write for humans, not bots

 **Example:**
 ```
 Need an emergency dentist in Austin?
-Eastside Dental offers same-day appointments and 24/7 care.
-Call now or book online.
+Eastside Dental offers same-day appointments.
+Call now at 555-123-1234 or book online.
 ```

 ---